The Selected Works of T. S. Spivet: Critical reception

 Some critics have praised the work for its originality, including a feature in Vanity Fair declaring the work to be "like nothing you’ve ever picked up".
 The book received an especially encouraging review from prolific writer Stephen King, saying: "Here is a book that does the impossible: it combines Mark Twain, Thomas Pynchon, and Little Miss Sunshine.
 Good novels entertain; great ones come as a gift to the readers who are lucky enough to find them.
 This book is a treasure."

 Some critics, however, cited a significant deceleration in the novel's storyline, pointing out errors made by the first-time writer toward the work's conclusion.
 One such critic wrote: "I can't remember the last time my initial affection for a novel was so betrayed by its conclusion.
 It's maddening that somebody didn't help this young author polish "The Selected Works of T.S.
 Spivet" into the genre-breaking classic it could have been."
 While most reviewers praised the illustrative style of the book's layout, some considered it to be excessive; a reviewer for The New York Times described the act of reading both the main text and the accompanying drawings "exhausting."

 Film adaptation

 The novel was adapted into a 2013 film entitled The Young and Prodigious T.S.
-Spivet by director by Jean-Pierre Jeunet.
+Spivet by director Jean-Pierre Jeunet.